-Food Stamps or SNAP Benefits have very strict eligibility requirements and the Florida program is no exception.
-Before you apply for food assistance, you have to make sure you meet all the criteria before applying, so that you are sure you will be approved if your application is filed correctly and on time.
+Food Stamps or Supplemental Nutrition Assistance Program (SNAP) Benefits have very strict eligibility requirements and the Florida program is no exception.
+Before you apply for the food assistance, you have to make sure you meet all the criteria before applying, so that you are sure you will be approved if your application is filed correctly and on time.
+There are now work requirements that are being implemented that you also need to be aware of.
 Meeting the Florida food stamps income limit is probably the biggest factor in deciding whether your application will be approved or not.
 We have a chart below that shows you how this income eligibility is calculated and what you need to know.

 Florida Food Stamps Income Limit Chart

 The first thing you need to know is that your total monthly gross income for your household will be compared to a percentage of the federal poverty level to determine if you qualify and for what amount – based on the number of people living in your household.
 Expenses like childcare, medical expenses and housing costs are subtracted from the gross income to arrive at the “Net Income”, which is used to to see if the household is eligible for a benefit amount.
 Now that you know how the calculation is done, you can do the math yourself using your gross monthly household income, and deducting the items stated above to arrive at the “Net Income” amount for your household.
 You can then look on the chart to see if you qualify, based on the number of people you have in your household.